What Type of Furnace Do I Have?

 While some houses just use a heat pump, others use it along with a furnace, for what can be known as a hybrid heating system.
 Some find that hybrid heating is more comfortable and efficient than just using one or the other type of heating.

 No matter what type of furnace you have, you can trust Entek for the best-quality service.
 We provide services to the Longview and Vancouver-Portland areas, and we’re the longest service Carrier Provider in the Pacific Northwest.
-In addition to our service, we also carry products, including heat pumps, water heaters, thermostats, and the high-efficiency furnaces we sell.
+In addition to our service, we also carry products, including heat pumps, thermostats, and the high-efficiency furnaces we sell.

 Thanks to advances in technology, today’s furnaces are more energy-efficient than ever, and the latest models will use about 30 percent less energy than older furnaces.
 This will allow you to save money on your energy bills.
 You can find more information about Entek on our website.